RohanSaxena1224/brahmbhu_inc/README.md

 # Introduction
 This is a simple shop app that currently enables users to place orders, favorite items and view their purchasing history.
-Currently working on allowing them to add new products and edit descriptions and prices of previous orders.
-Below are a few screenshots.
+I am creating this is a sample app for my dad's business that sells biodegradable plates which I do not have photos of yet thus the generic items.
+Below are a few screenshots of the app.

 # The Home Page